Probate Q&A Series

 Under North Carolina law, the clerk of superior court closes a probate estate once it approves a personal representative’s final account and issues an order discharging that representative.
 After closure, the estate loses its open docket status, and the personal representative no longer holds authority to manage assets, settle claims, or distribute property.

-If a creditor files a valid claim or an heir discovers an omitted asset after the estate has closed, you must petition the clerk to reopen the estate.
+If an heir discovers an omitted asset after the estate has closed, you must petition the clerk to reopen the estate.
 You base this request on G.S.
-28A-19-1, which allows an heir, legatee, devisee, creditor, personal representative, or any interested party to ask for reopening on grounds such as:
+28A-23-5, which allows an heir, legatee, devisee, creditor, personal representative, or any interested party to ask for reopening on grounds such as:

 • Discovery of assets omitted from the final account